 Equality and diversity

-No one individual is ultimately responsible and everyone at the University has a duty to ensure legislation is followed and implemented.
-Recognising, embracing and valuing difference will lead to improvements for everyone, including:
+We believe that everyone at Manchester has a duty to ensure equality and diversity legislation is followed and implemented.
+Recognising, embracing and valuing difference leads to improvements for all, including: